-It’s 2019, the digital era when video is no longer a trend and not just ‘nice-to-have’, but a total ‘must have’ in your marketing strategy.
-In such a case, it’s obvious that YouTube marketing has become a major factor of success for any modern business striving for a top online presence.
+It’s 2020, the digital era when video is no longer a trend and not just ‘nice-to-have’, but a total ‘must have’ in your marketing strategy.
+YouTube marketing has become a major factor of success for any modern business striving for a top online presence.
 Video content has become a central part of how we live, already accounting for 74 percent of all internet traffic we produce.

-When talking about driving more sales, both Facebook and YouTube have a strong power.
-However, from the perspective of landing sales and customers, YouTube wins with the nature of its audience, loyal and better engaged.
-To compare, Facebook videos work as a megaphone, pushing content towards the audience, while YouTube videos, on the other hand, are pulling people in, working like a magnet.
+When talking about driving more sales, both Facebook and YouTube have strong power.
+However, from the perspective of landing sales and customers, YouTube wins with the nature of its audience: loyal and better engaged.
+To compare, Facebook videos work as a megaphone, pushing content towards the audience, while YouTube videos are pulling people in, working like a magnet.
 YouTube’s pull marketing strategy is what drives views and leads over a longer time.

-Moreover, resulting in a difference between views count strategies (YouTube’s 30-second vs Facebook’s 3-second view count standard), YouTube gets authentic, and therefore, more valuable views.
-Not to forget, YouTube is owned by Google, for this reason giving its videos higher ranks than to the ones hosted elsewhere.
+Moreover, resulting in a difference between view count strategies (YouTube’s 30-second vs Facebook’s 3-second view count standard), YouTube gets authentic, and therefore, more valuable views.
+Not to forget, YouTube is owned by Google, giving its videos higher ranks than to the ones hosted elsewhere.
 That creates a longer shelf-life to drive leads for many years into the future.

 1. Be branded

 The power of first impressions can never be underestimated.
-Your YouTube channel is like a storefront, providing a right look to show off the essence of your business.
-Branding is what you are, which should always be clear to understand for your audience.
-Distinctive and synergetic style helps to stand out from the crowd, as well as to be recognized as a separate entity.
-Visual brand identity is a major part of your branding strategy, telling your audience a story of what your brand stands for and what voice it has.
+Your YouTube channel is like a storefront, providing the right look to show off the essence of your business.
+Branding is what you are, which should always be clear for your audience to understand.
+Distinctive and synergetic style helps to stand out from the crowd, as well as to be recognized.
+Visual brand identity is a major part of your branding strategy, telling your audience what your brand stands for and what voice it has.

 Customize your thumbnail